Shad0wPhoenix/hesli/primer.md

 While Eshil may look peaceful on the outside, there are plenty forces active within trying to suppress a grim reality.

 ### A Covert Brotherhood Stirring the Pot
 People are certain that there is an underground organisation moving in the shadows.
 It is still unknown what their intentions are and who they are.
 However, it is clear that this organisation is politicallly active.
-There are rumours that the [Limani Supplies Dealer]() is working together with the [Durkdealer]() and their information network to uncover the mystery and put an end to whatever it is this brotherhood is plotting.
+There are rumours that the [Limani Supplies Dealer](./encyclopaedia/organisations/logistics/limaniSuppliesDealer.md) is working together with the [Duskdealer](./encyclopaedia/professions/information/informationBroker/duskDealer.md) and their information network to uncover the mystery and put an end to whatever it is this brotherhood is plotting.

 ### A Terrifying Propect in Theorston Thicket
 People have been disappearing left and right over the past couple years.
 However, in the past few months the number of disappearances have tripled causing alarm.
 What's worse; they vanish without a trace.
 People suspect it has something to do with the reports on increased activity in Theorston Thicket, the home of Archmage Anvar.
 If his disciples are trying to bring him back from the dead, the world is in for a whole new set of problems.